 CJ has a couple of deep linking tools.
 I use the deep link generator, which is a bookmarklet application.
 To use it, you would:

 - Visit Fiverr.com and locate the service or page you want to promote

 - Click the bookmarklet in your bookmark’s toolbar

 - Copy and paste the link

 Advertising banners are dreary and uninspired.
 Fiverr’s banners have never been fantastic or alluring.
-Their latest attempt fails with a portfolio of miserable looking people styled in white, grey, black, and green colors.
+Its latest attempt fails with a portfolio of miserable looking people styled in white, grey, black, and green colors.
 The slogan “In doers we trust,” doesn’t seem particularly meaningful either.
 I would like to see banners that are more upbeat and colorful to reflect the diversity of people and services on the site.
-As for slogans, I would split test “Experts are a click away” and “Freelancers can do it all.”
+As for slogans, I would split test “Experts are a gig away” and “Freelancers can do it all.”